zigzap/zap/introducing.md

 Provided that the incorporated C code is well-written and -tested, WYSIWYG even holds mostly true for combined Zig and C projects.

-You can truly build on the soulders of giants here.
+You can truly build on the shoulders of giants here.
 Mind you, it took me less than a week to arrive at the current state of zap where I am confident that I can already use it to write the one or other REST API with it and, after stress-testing, just move it into production - from merely researching Zig and C web frameworks a few days ago.

 Oh, and have I mentioned Zig's built-in build system and testing framework?
 Those are both super amazing and super convenient. `zig build` is so much more useful than `make` (which I quite like to be honest).
 And `zig test` is just amazing, too.
 Zig's physical code layout: which file is located where and how can it be built, imported, tested - it all makes so much sense.
 Such a coherent, pleasant experience.

 Looking forward, I am also tempted to try adding some log-and-replay facilities as a kind of backup for when things go wrong.
-I wouldn't be confident to attemt such things in C because I'd view them as being too much work; too much could go wrong.
+I wouldn't be confident to attempt such things in C because I'd view them as being too much work; too much could go wrong.
 But with Zig, I am rather excited about the possibilities that open up and eager to try such things.

 For great justice!